The Importance of Pest Control in the Food Industry

 Integrated Pest Management or IPM focuses on keeping the pests out of your food facility rather than focusing on eliminating them once they are inside the facility.
 This approach involves the following steps:

 - Inspection – The foremost step towards protecting your facility is a detailed inspection.
 The obvious places which should be looked into are the ones where the food is – either raw or packaged.
 For instance, employee break rooms, receiving docks, areas prone to spills etc. Apart from these places, it is also crucial to inspect the entry and exit points, harborage zones (cardboard boxes, closets or any other known hiding and breeding grounds of pests), as well as food and water sources.
 Usually, a weekly inspection may suffice.
-But, if your facility has a history of pest infestation, it is advisable that the frequency and intensity of inspections is increased.
+But, if your facility has a history of pest infestation, it is advisable that the frequency and intensity of inspections are increased.

 - Preventive Action – This step is usually comprised of structural maintenance of your facility which is one of the most effective ways to hinder the entry of pests into your premises.
 So you should ideally seal off the recognized potential entry points of pests post-inspection.
 Sanitation is a basic yet important preventive step which can help in making your pest control efforts effective.
 Keep the production and storage areas clean, dry and orderly.
 Pest-conducive locations should be recorded, and appropriate control measures should be taken for such areas.

 - Monitoring and Documentation – Every step of inspection and prevention should be duly monitored and documented.
-After implementation of preventive measure, a close watch should be kept on your facility so immediate procedural changes can be implemented to help control and eliminate any recurring pest infestation.
+After the implementation of preventive measures, a close watch should be kept on your facility so immediate procedural changes can be implemented to help control and eliminate any recurring pest infestation.
 Thorough documentation can prove to be useful for future references.

-One of the most important things to remember while choosing an Integrated Pest Management program for your facility is that it should be customized to suit the type of infestation, environment of your facility and the nature of your business.
+One of the most important things to remember while choosing an Integrated Pest Management Program for your facility is that it should be customized to suit the type of infestation, environment of your facility and the nature of your business.
 This will help ensure that you get the best possible results.

 What Prevention Measures Are Recommended?